Dear readers of ADxS.org, please forgive the disruption.

 • Caffeine

-• Potentiates (doubles) the adrenal stress response48
+• Potentiates (doubles) the adrenaline stress response48

 • Potentiates (doubles) the cortisol stress response48